 We believe our facilities located in Singapore, Canada, and California, are sufficient to meet our short-term manufacturing needs.
 The current leases for our facilities in Singapore will terminate on August 31, 2014.
 On October 14, 2013, Fluidigm Singapore accepted an offer of tenancy relating to the lease of a new manufacturing facility in Singapore, which expires on June 1, 2022.
-We expect to consolidate our manufacturing operations in the new space in the third quarter of 2014.
-Such a move will involve significant expense in connection with the establishment of new clean rooms, the movement and installation of key manufacturing equipment, and qualification of our new facility, and we cannot assure you that such a move would not delay or otherwise adversely affect our manufacturing activities.
+We completed the consolidation of our manufacturing operations in the new space in July 2014, and expect to complete the site qualification in August 2014.
+Such a move involved significant efforts in connection with the establishment of new clean rooms and the recommissioning of key manufacturing equipment.
+A delay in the site qualification process could adversely affect our manufacturing activities.
 If our ability to utilize the new facility for manufacturing operations is delayed, we may not be able to meet demand for our microfluidic systems, which could adversely impact our business.
 We cannot provide assurances that we will be able to secure a lease on a different manufacturing facility on acceptable terms and on a timely basis, if at all, to meet our future manufacturing needs.